gabyx/Githooks/README.md

 You can also check for updates at any time by executing [`git hooks update`](docs/cli/git_hooks_update.md) or using [`git hooks config update [--enable|--disable]`](docs/cli/git_hooks_config_update.md) command to enable or disable the automatic update checks.

-### User Prompts

-Githooks shows user prompts during installation, updating (automatic or manual), uninstallation and when executing hooks (the `runner` executable).

-The `runner` might get executed over a Git GUI or any other environment where no terminal is available.
-In this case all user prompts are shown as
-GUI dialogs with the included [platform-independent dialog tool](#dialog-tool).
-The GUI dialog fallback is currently only enabled for the `runner`.

-Githooks distinguishes between *fatal* and *non-fatal* prompts.

-- A *fatal* prompt will result in a complete abort if
-  - The prompt could not be shown (terminal or GUI dialog).
-  - The answer returned by the user is incorrect (terminal only) or the user canceled the GUI dialog.

-- A *non-fatal* prompt always has a default answer which is taken in the above failing cases and the execution continues.
-Warning messages might be shown however.

-The `runner` will show prompts, either in the terminal or as GUI dialog, in the following cases:

-1. **Trust prompt**: The user is required to trust/untrust a new/changed hook: **fatal**.
-2. **Update prompts**: The user is requested to accept a new update if automatic updates are enabled (`git hooks update --enable`): **non-fatal**.
-    - Various other prompts when the updater is launched: **non-fatal**.

-User prompts during `runner` execution are sometimes not desirable (server infastructure, docker container, etc...) and need to be disabled.
-Setting `git hooks config runner-non-interactive --enable --global` will:

-- Take default answers for all **non-fatal** prompts.
-No warnings are shown.
-- Take default answer for a **fatal prompt** if it is configured:
-  The only fatal prompt is the **trust prompt** which can be configured to pass by executing `git hooks config trust-all --accept`.

 ## Uninstalling